TiwariShreya05/Portfolio/README.md

 📌 About

-I’m a B.Tech student in Artificial Intelligence & Machine Learning at Manipal University Jaipur.
-I’m interested in building real-world projects in Machine Learning, Deep Learning, and UI/UX.
+This is my personal portfolio website showcasing my skills, projects, and experience as a B.Tech student in Artificial Intelligence & Machine Learning.
+The portfolio highlights my journey, technical expertise, and the projects I have built, with a focus on clean UI and responsive design.

 📬 Contact